Pan-Coronavirus Therapy — a Cas13-based antiviral approach

 Status of development

 Preclinical.
-The efficiency of the system could be proven against the living virus in cell culture
+The efficiency of the system was proven to be >99% against the living virus in cell culture and a therapeutic effect was shown Hamsters.

 We have filed an international patent application and can offer worldwide protection rights.